IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 A UID2 sharer is any participant that wants to share UID2s with another participant. <!-- For details, see [UID2 Sharing Overview](../sharing/sharing-overview). -->

-A sharing participant must encrypt [Raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.
+A sharing participant must encrypt [raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.

 The following functions support UID2 sharing: